p1pchenk0/vue-handy-subscriptions/README.md

 ```

 ## Events management
-This package is responsible for automatic events unsubscription when component is being destroyed.
+This package is responsible for automatic event bus unsubscription when component is being destroyed.
 No more need to write something like:
 ```javascript
     beforeDestroy() {
         this.$eventBus.off('event-one', this.methodOne)